×

 Vitamin D comes in two forms, D2 and D3.
 D2, also known as ergocalciferol, is derived from plants.
 It would be best if you had a prescription to get D2.
 D3 is available without a prescription.
 It is more easily absorbed than D2 and stays in the body for prolonged doses.
 Work with your doctor to determine if you need to take supplements and how much you should take.

 Treating and preventing the absence of vitamin D keeps an adequate vitamin D level within the body.
 Your doctor will let you know if you would require or keep taking vitamin D supplements.
-If so, they will also allow you to know how much you ought to take.
+If so, they will also let you know how much you should take.

 Getting some exposure to sunshine but not too much: It is vital to know exactly how much sun exposure is required isn’t clear.
 However, 10 to 15 minutes of sun exposure 2 to 3 times every week to the face, arms, legs or back could also be all that’s needed to soak up an appropriate amount of vitamin D.